 However, not everyone bisque fires their pottery.
 Some potters do glaze unfired clay.
 Unfired clay is called greenware and this method is known as single firing.
-There are lots of reasons that glazing greenware has an appeal.
+There are lots of reasons why glazing greenware has an appeal.
 This article is all about why some potters glaze unfired clay and how it’s done

 A Brief Background on Glazing Greenware

 In times gone by, glazing unfired clay was standard practice.
 The two-step process of bisque firing clay followed by glaze firing is a more recent development.

 Bisque firing was first recorded as being part of a two-step firing process in Persia somewhere between 900 and 1000AD (source).
 It was developed to help the local sandy clay fit the tin glaze that was being used at the time.

 Bisque firing was introduced in industrialized countries later as a way of boosting profits for large ceramic production companies.
 Originally ceramics were produced by small local businesses with experienced potters who had the time and skill to raw glaze.